 Fast forward to 2017-2018 and many World Cup and enduro teams began testing 29” race bikes.
 Those that did not have 29” bikes at their disposal began trying out mullet setups with a larger 29” front wheel paired with the as-designed 27.5” rear wheel.
 A few racers put down legendary results on mullet setups and here we are with a ton of renewed interest in mixed up wheel sizes on a bike.

-From Trail Pistol to MegaSmash
+Modular Frame Platform: Converting from Trail Pistol to MegaSmash

 With our Modular Frame Platform, each frame shares a common front triangle, rocker link, and swingarm.
 Converting between each model is as easy as swapping the left and right seatstays and the shock.
 Depending on the conversion you’re cooking up, you may also want to plan on swapping the fork and wheels.
 This feature is great for all the parts hoarders and globetrotters alike who want different bikes for different terrain or different times of year.